chef/chef-web-docs/chef_master/source/chef_client_analytics.rst

 .. end_tag

 This topic discusses the chef-client only from the context of Chef Analytics.
-For general information on Chef client, see :doc:`/chef_client`.
+For general information about the Chef client, see :doc:`/chef_client_overview`.

 audit-mode
 =====================================================